What is Eczema?

 Normally, you will have periods where your symptoms improve, which is usually followed by other periods where you have flare-up.
 You may suffer flare-ups 2 or 3 times each month.

 Atopic eczema can occur all over your body, but it is particularly common on your hands (particularly fingers), the insides of your elbows or the backs of your knees.
 Children who suffer from this condition may have it on their face and scalp.
+However, your symtoms and appearence of eczema may differ depending on the type of eczema you have.

 Both environmental and everyday products can cause eczema to be triggered.
 For instance, washing detergents or soaps can cause the skin to lose some of its natural oils, making it even drier.